 - OCOG will be called upon periodically to produce and/or analyze data for study participants and the public on subjects not otherwise documented in this work program. - Maintain a working relationship with local governments and provide technical transportation assistance as needed.
 Continue to encourage citizen input. - The plan includes strategies/actions that provide for the development of an integrated multimodal transportation system to facilitate the safe and effective movement of people and goods in addressing current and future transportation demands. - The MPO will collaborate with local governments to select and prioritize bicycle and pedestrian projects.
 The MTP does not recommend specific bicycle and pedestrian projects.
 Instead, corridors were identified based on the Needs Assessment, existing plans, and public input. - Projected arterial, transit, pedestrian and intermodal transportation improvements are part of this plan.
-We plan to employ data driven techniques to identify potential projects and programs that address the transportation needs of the MPA. - Consider preparation of Parish Freight Profile.
-Maintenance of MPO Freight Data Portal and Mapping Application. - Making amendments to the MTP on an as-needed basis.
+We plan to employ data driven techniques to identify potential projects and programs that address the transportation needs of the MPA. - Continue updating the Metropolitan Transportation Plan with a planning horizon to 2050. - Maintenance of MPO Freight Data Portal and Mapping Application. - Making amendments/administrative modifications to the MTP on an as-needed basis.

-• The data for the Metropolitan Transportation Plan with a sufficient horizon and up-to-date assumptions, which will allow for the most efficient and effective transportation system achievable will be amended as needed.
+- The data for the Metropolitan Transportation Plan with a sufficient horizon and up-to-date assumptions, which will allow for the most efficient and effective transportation system achievable will be amended as needed. - Identification of projects and programs to address the transportation needs of the MPA.

-- Identification of projects and programs to address the transportation needs of the MPA. - Updated Freight Data Portal and Mapping Application.
+• Updated Freight Data Portal and Mapping Application.